Reproducibility Project: Results

-In 2021, the project showed that of 193 experiments from 53 top papers about cancer published between 2010 and 2012, only 50 experiments from 23 papers could get replicated.
+In 2021, the project showed that of 193 experiments from 53 top papers about cancer published between 2010 and 2012, only 50 experiments from 23 papers could be replicated.
 Moreover, it showed that the effect sizes of that fraction were 85% smaller on average than the original findings.
 None of the papers had its experimental protocols fully described and 70% of experiments required asking for key reagents.

-Statistical relevance

-Failure to replicate can have different causes.
-The first is a type II error, which is when the null hypothesis fails to be rejected when it is false.
-This can be classified as a false negative.
-A type I error is the rejection of a null hypothesis even if it is true, so this is considered a false positive.

-Center for Open Science

-The Center for Open Science was founded by Brian Nosek and Jeff Spies in 2013 with a $5.25 million grant from the Laura and John Arnold Foundation.
-By 2017 the Foundation had provided an additional $10 million in funding.

-Outcome and importance

-There have been multiple implications of the Reproducibility Project.
-People all over have started to question the legitimacy of scientific studies that have been published in esteemed journals.
-Journals typically only publish articles with big effect sizes that reject the null hypothesis.
-Leading into the huge issue of people re-doing studies that have already found to fail, but not knowing because there is no record of the failed studies, which will lead to more false positives to be published.
-It is unknown if any of the original study authors committed fraud in publishing their projects, but some of the authors of the original studies are part of the 270 contributors of this project.

-One earlier study found that around $28 billion worth of research per year in medical fields is non-reproducible.
+Impact

+The project, along with broader action in response to the replication crisis, has helped spur changes in scientific culture and publishing practices.
 The results of the Reproducibility Project might also affect public trust in psychology.
 Lay people who learned about the low replication rate found in the Reproducibility Project subsequently reported a lower trust in psychology, compared to people who were told that a high number of the studies had replicated.